EUDR Compliance: Achieving a Deforestation-Free Supply Chain

 2. Legally Produced: The production of these products must comply with all relevant laws and regulations of the country in which they were produced.

-3. Due Diligence: Companies must follow to ensure their products comply with deforestation-free and legal production standards.
+3. Due Diligence: Companies must ensure their products comply with deforestation-free and legal production standards.
 This process begins with gathering extensive information about the products.
 Businesses are required to provide traceability information across their supply chain, including geolocation data and production details.
+Certification schemes may support compliance, but certification alone is not sufficient under the EUDR.

 The EUDR applies to the following products and commodities: